ameyakarkal/developer/java/sort/README.md

 		}
 	}
 ```

-across the entire array, we swap one element. and continue till there are no swaps.
+> across the entire array, we swap one element. and continue till there are no swaps.

-#### logic
-- from zero to length of array, swap larger by smaller.
-- If no swaps made in a loop then stop